Joshuadcooke/FNCE449TermProject/README.md

       "Average Monthly Returns Pre-Covid (2016-2018)" for my chosen stocks of AAPL, JPM, TSLA, XOM, and META.
       Ending Cumulative Return of Portfolio, Ending Cumulative Return of S&P 500, and the Difference in Cumulative Return (Portfolio - S&P 500).
       Figure 2 shows a graph of the Cumulative Portfolio Return vs S&P 500.
 The date is on the x-axis and the cumultaive return is on the y-axis.
       Figure 1 shows the monthly trade log, this identifies which stocks are purchased at the end of each month based off of the returns throughout that month.
-With the exception of the first month, the previous trade is closed before the stocks are selected.
+With the exception of the first month, the previous trades are closed before the stocks are selected.

 FNCE 449 Term Project Post Covid Code.py:
     This code file is testing my sector rotation strategy against the cumulative returns of the S&P 500 from 2022-11-01 to 2024-11-01 (post-COVID).
 Using data in the other repository: https://github.com/Joshuadcooke/TermProjectData